woohoolabs/yin/README.md

 ##### Complete JSON:API framework

 Woohoo Labs.
-Yin is a framework-agnostic library which supports the vast majority of the JSON:API specification: it provides various capabilities from content negotiation, through error handling to pagination, fetching, creation, updating and deletion of resources.
+Yin is a framework-agnostic library which supports the vast majority of the JSON:API specification.
+It provides various capabilities from content negotiation through error handling to pagination, fetching, creation, updating and deletion of resources.
 Although Yin consists of many loosely coupled packages and classes which can also be used separately, the framework is the most powerful when it is used in its entirety.

 ##### Efficiency

 We designed Yin to be as efficient as possible.
-That's why attributes and relationships are transformed only and if only they are requested.
+That's why attributes and relationships are transformed if and only if they are requested.
 This feature is extremely advantageous when there are a lot of resources to transform or a rarely required transformation is very expensive.
 Furthermore, as transformers are stateless, the overhead of having a separate model object for each resource is avoided.
 Additionally, due to statelessness, the overall library works really well with dependency injection.

 ##### Supplementary middleware

-[There are some additional middleware](https://github.com/woohoolabs/yin-middleware) for Woohoo Labs.
+There are some [additional middleware](https://github.com/woohoolabs/yin-middleware) for Woohoo Labs.
 Yin you might find useful: they can facilitate various tasks like error handling (via transformation of exceptions into JSON:API error messages), dispatching JSON:API-aware controllers or debugging (via syntax checking and validation of requests and responses).